Sushantjb70/Text-classification/README.md

 5 Topic Models as features <br />
 </pre>

-# We will use the follwing classifiers:
+# We will use the following classifiers:
 <pre>
 1 Naive Bayes Classifier <br />
 2 Linear Classifier <br />